 Cultural Assets & Social Value

-The Cultural Assets and Social Value research strand uses innovative methodologies to understand cultural value at a community level, including the impact of participating in arts and culture on mental health and wellbeing.
-This research strand is led by ICC Research Fellow Gayle Whelan, who is currently working in communities across the North West to identify where cultural assets exist and what social value is generated by them.
+The Cultural Assets and Social Value research theme (2014-19) used innovative methodologies to understand cultural value at a community level, including the impact of participating in arts and culture on mental health and wellbeing.
+This research strand was led by former ICC Research Fellow Gayle Whelan, who is continuing to work independently in communities across the North West to identify where cultural assets exist and what social value is generated by them.